 Supports for Creating Accessible Content

 As per the NYC DOE’s agreement with the US DOE’s Office of Civil Rights all DOE Staff (central and schools) and Vendors doing business with the DOE must provide products, information, and resources–even print ones–in a digital format that is accessible to people with disabilities and/or who speak a language other than English.
+In accordance with local city and state laws, we are required to follow the Web Content Accessibility Guidelines (WCAG) 2.1 AA level.

 We have developed the following resources to support everyone in understanding digital accessibility and ensuring all our products are indeed accessible to all.
 We recently moved this content, so it is available to all.
-So please share these Accessibilty and Websites resources with all staff and vendors.
+So please share these Accessibility and Websites resources with all staff and vendors.

 Accessibility is the right thing to do, and it is legally required.
-There are no exceptions,
+There are no exceptions.

 Assign an Accessibility Point of Contact